 Also known as the Dust Diseases Authority – formerly known as the Dust Diseases Board

-icaredust diseases care provides limited financial compensation and also material type support to people who have been diagnosed with a dust related disease, as a result of being exposed whilst working as an employee in NSW – it doesn’t matter where you live, you still may be eligible for support or compensation, as long as your asbestos exposure was whilst working as an employee covered by NSW’s Workcover.
-They also conduct lung screening at their Sydney CBD facility and at work places throughout NSW, via their mobile screening trailer unit, and a new portable service – see the two tiles below for further information.
-Apart from their Lung Screening services icaredust diseases care does not have their own care providers, they utilise services already available in the community.
+icare dust diseases care provides compensation to people who have been diagnosed with a dust related disease, as a result of being exposed whilst working as an employee in NSW and covered by NSW’s Workers Compensation Scheme.
+It doesn’t matter where you live, you still may be eligible for support or compensation, as long as your asbestos exposure was whilst working as an employee covered by NSW’s Workcover (workers working under Federal Government entities when exposed are generally not covered by icare Dust Diseases Care).

 Dust diseases covered by icare dust diseases care

 Aluminosis | Asbestosis | Asbestos induced carcinoma | Asbestos related pleural diseases (ARPD) | Bagassosis | Berylliosis | Byssinosis | Coal dust pneumoconiosis* | Farmers’ Lung | Hard metal pneumoconiosis | Mesothelioma | Silicosis | Silico-tuberculosis | Talcosis